dpi-tta-lessons/html-css-basics/content.md

 - `<blockquote>` means "this is a quote"
 - `<cite>` means "this is a source"

-So, when you write HTML, you’re not just making things *appear* — you’re *describing* what they are.
+So, when you write HTML, you’re not just making things *appear*, you’re *describing* what they are.

 ## Links That Go Places